 As the names suggest, the warp-faced twill gives you more warp on the face of the cloth, while the weft-faced twill shows you more weft.
 As a bonus, you get the other twill on the back!

 Altogether, then, there are 12 distinct lifts used to create these three twills.
 Add in the plain weave lifts for these threadings (1 & 3, 2 & 4) and you have all the 14 possible lifts on 4 shafts.
 If you have a table or dobby loom, this poses no problems at all: you can rush to your loom and start weaving straight away.
-If you are tying up a floor loom, however, you either need to choose one set of lifts to work with or use the universal tie-up (devised by Jim Ahrens and shared here by Peggy Osterkamp).
+If you are tying up a floor loom, however, you either need to choose one set of lifts to work with or use the universal tie-up (shared here by Peggy Osterkamp).

 The universal tie-up links one shaft to one treadle, but orders them in a way that makes it as straightforward as possible to use two or three treadles at a time.
 This system is perfect for a jack loom, but won’t work for a countermarche loom, where the shafts which are not being raised need to be lowered.
 Janet Phillips has a solution for the countermarche weavers, shared here by Dot Lumb, but you do need eight treadles for the complete system.
 It would be ideal if you have an 8-shaft loom but are using only 4 shafts for a twill project.